Oh, I can see your point, but I wouldn't worry about it.

 Plus, I don't know that would make any difference.

-Like like the like what the uh governor of New York when he found out that all it took was raising taxes to get me to leave the state.
+For example, like what the governor of New York, when he found out that all it took was raising taxes to get me to leave the state, he'd have said he'd have done it sooner.

-That was David David Patterson.
+That was David Patterson.

 Remember that?

-And of course the drive-bys chuckled at that.
+And of course, the drive-bys chuckled at that.

 They got a big, big laugh.

-Whereas he I don't know, didn't he have a motel room somewhere?
+Whereas he, I don't know, didn't he have a motel room somewhere?

 They might be planning to put it back in.